EmmanuelVas24/case_data_311/README.md

 Link to original dataset: https://catalog.data.gov/dataset/case-data-from-san-francisco-311-sf311-d42fc (I couldn't upload it as it was too large)

-I came across this dataset and thought it would be interesting to analyze some data related to legal cases.
+I came across this dataset and thought it would be interesting to analyze some data related to tickets logged with Department of Public Works.
 I didn't see any descriptions, but it was easy enough to understand just by viewing it.
 I used mySQL Workbench and mySQL Command Line Client to do this project.